Writings About Music

 Listening to Sharell’s uncanny radio shows, Weekends with Sinatra and Sharell, one feels that Sinatra has actually come alive, and is still physically amongst us.
 If you don’t believe me, give it a try.
 Perhaps you think you've already heard everything Frank Sinatra recorded, but you'd be wrong because Jerry must have some kinda secret vault where previously unknown recordings appear from.

 There is a brilliant programming maneuver going on, too.
-A Saturday night show goes from 10 PM till Midnight, followed by a Sunday morning show from 10 AM till Noon, both on KJazz in Los Angeles.
-It’s very symmetrical of Jerry to do this.
-Not sure what to make of it, but who's complaining– its all magical music time!
+A Saturday night show goes from 10 PM till Midnight, followed by a replay Sunday morning show from 10 AM till Noon, both on KJazz in Los Angeles.
+It’s very symmetrical and thoughtful to have this, all adding up to magical music time!
 Come to think of it, its like Jerry has carved out the very best hours of the week for his efforts.

 Mostly, I hear the Sunday morning show while still in bed, and it’s like Brunch of the Gods – don’t know how else to put it.
 Occasionally, I get to hear the Saturday night show, and the atmosphere is like a party of parties, stirring pure joyfulness.